Family Trust v’s Family Court

 - did you put the assets into the Family Trust – are they really your assets?

 - who benefits from the Family Trust?
 Are distributions going to you or your new girlfriend?

-The ‘usual’ Family Trust structures are matrimonial assets
+The ‘common’ Family Trust structures are matrimonial assets – no argument

 Most family trusts hold your family business or investment assets.
 You are the Appointor.
 You distribute the income to yourself and your children.
-Obviously, the Family Trust assets are ‘pooled’, with no argument.
+Obviously, the Family Trust assets are ‘pooled’.
+No argument.

-What you don’t get told in the case, is that Dr Spry was one of Australia’s leading expert lawyers in trust law.
+What you do not get told in the case, is that Dr Spry was one of Australia’s leading trust lawyers.
 Some suggested that he treated the judges with disregard and even wrote to them after the matter to tell them off.
 Better to be humble when it comes to judges and regulators.

 But now consider the articles below.

 In Harris v.
 Harris FamCAFC 221 the family trust assets are NOT pooled.
 This was because there was insufficient evidence to show the husband controlled the trust.
 The Appointor (god) was his mum.
 He was only the trustee (puppet).
 Mum could sack him anytime.
 The wife should have produced evidence that mum took her marching orders from her son.

 In the marriage of Harris v Harris the Full Court of the Family Court of Australia was asked on Appeal to review the decision of His Honour Bell J .